 - Using a mortar and pestle or a heavy pan, crush the nutmeg into pieces.
 With a spice grinder, grind the crushed nutmeg into a powder and set aside.

-- In a frying pan over medium-low heat, add all the other spices (EXCEPT the nutmeg and cardamom if your cardamom is not shelled) and toast for 2 to 3 minutes, or until you see the fennel turn a slightly darker shade and the spices become fragrant.
+- In a frying pan over medium-low heat, add all the other spices (EXCEPT the nutmeg) and toast for 2 to 3 minutes, or until you see the fennel turn a slightly darker shade and the spices become fragrant.
+See Notes below.

-- Store the Kerala garam masala in an airtight container and it will keep for 1 to 3 months.
+- Store the Kerala garam masala in an airtight container.
+It will keep for 2to 3 months.
 If you store it in the refrigerator or the freezer the spice blend will be good to use much longer.
 Smelling the masala gives you a good idea of whether it is still fresh enough to flavor your cooking.

 - Be sure to buy good quality spices for Kerala garam masala.

-- When toasting the spices, use medium-low heat so as allow the essential oils from the spices to be activated before they get too brown.
+- When toasting the spices, use medium heat so as allow the essential oils from the spices to be activated before they get too brown.
+Don't be tempted to use a higher heat.
+Moderate heat gives time for the flavors to develop and ensures they don't burn.